 According to Peng (2006), the resource-based viewis a leader on strategy perspective that suggests the differences in the performance of a company are caused primarily by the difference in the resources and capabilities of firms.
-The firm's resources are the property or tangible assets that a firm uses to choose the Archdiocese of Guadalajara is to evangelize faithful individuals, because from therefore has tangible and intangible resources to carry out its mission.
+The firm's resources are the property or tangible assets that a firm uses to choose

 Peng (2006) mentions that the resources and capabilities are tangible assets that can be seen and easily quantified, and can be divided in to four categories:

-?
-Financial resources and capacities ?
-Resources and physical abilities ?
-Resources and technological capabilities ?
-Resources and organizational skills For purposes of this paper, we are interested in physical resources because the Churches are the companies that host as the musicians.
+- Financial resources and capacities

+- Resources and physical abilities

+- Resources and technological capabilities

+- Resources and organizational skills

+For purposes of this paper, we are interested in physical resources because the Churches are the companies that host as the musicians.
 Likewise, there are also intangible resources and capabilities, only the seas the name says are difficult to see and quantify.
 However, they are vital to the development of the musicians, especially in the human resources field.